 FOR IMMEDIATE RELEASE

-The 2019 recipients for the prestigious Turning the Tide Marine Industry Awards, honouring excellence and innovation in Newfoundland and Labrador’s marine industry, were announced in St. John’s today.
-Turning the Tide Chairman and event emcee Paul Antle was joined for the announcement by fellow board members at the Emera Innovation Exchange at MUN Signal Hill Campus.
+ST. JOHN’S, NL –The 2020 recipients for the prestigious Turning the Tide Marine Industry Awards, honoring excellence and innovation in Newfoundland and Labrador’s marine industry, were announced in St. John’s today.
+Turning the Tide Chairman Paul Antle and Founder Chris Collingwood were joined for the announcement by fellow board members at the Emera Innovation Exchange at MUN Signal Hill Campus.

-The program consists of four awards that recognize individuals and organizations that have contributed to the development of the marine industry in Newfoundland and Labrador.
+The program consists of five awards that recognize individuals and organizations that have contributed to the development of the marine industry in Newfoundland and Labrador.

-Additional information regarding each Award, and the recipients, are included in the backgrounder below.
+Additional information regarding each award and its recipient, is included in the backgrounder below.

 Tickets, and additional information, are available at www.turningthetideawards.ca or by calling (709) 753-0794.

-Awarded to an outstanding business that has demonstrated leadership, innovation and integrity in its own growth and in support of the industry as a whole.
+Awarded to an outstanding business that has demonstrated leadership, innovation and integrity in its own growth and in support of the industry.

 INDUSTRY LIFETIME ACHIEVEMENT AWARD

-Awarded to one individual each year who is viewed as having demonstrated exemplary leadership in driving excellence in his or her sector and has contributed to the positive image and betterment of the industry as a whole.
+Awarded to an individual who is viewed as having demonstrated exemplary leadership in driving excellence in their sector and has contributed to the positive image and betterment of the industry.

 INNOVATION LEADERSHIP AWARD

-A new Award for 2019, this award is presented to a company or individual that is entrepreneurial and has taken on the risk and personal sacrifice that so often defines the road to a novel solution.
-Whether their innovation has solved an age-old problem or opened-up a completely new frontier, what we will be able to say is that this company has pushed through significant barriers to benefit them and the industry as a whole.
+Awarded to a company or individual that is entrepreneurial and has taken on the risk and personal sacrifice that so often defines the road to a novel solution.
+The company has pushed through significant barriers to benefit them and the industry.

 AWARD OF HISTORICAL MARINE SIGNIFICANCE